Monday, November 23, 2015

 6 thing Monday - yards, cast iron cooking, sweet potatoes, schtuff, cake, candles

 The view from my front porch on a recent morning.
 Everything is still green and beautiful.
 The rain sure has helped the front yard.
 The backyard is a grass-less wasteland.
-So let's just focus on the front yard...in the Spring I will overhaul the back.
+So let's just focus on the front yard.
+In the Spring I will work on the back.

 I've been using my cast iron pan more and more.
 I roasted a pork tenderloin surrounded by chunks of pumpkin, garlic, and onion that was outta this world!
 I also used it for my pan of cornbread.
 It's nice and seasoned now, so it cooks things beautifully.
 Better than pyrex!